Japanese Initiative for the future of Syrian Refugees (JISR)

 5. Target Participants

-This program targets Syrian refugees known to UNHCR, who are currently residing in Jordan or Lebanon, or Syrian refugees known to Turkish government, who are currently residing in Türkiye, and who will play leading roles in Syria's reconstruction and peacebuilding efforts in the private, governmental, or educational sectors in the future.
+This program targets Syrian people residing in Jordan and Lebanon who have been registered as refugees or are known to UNHCR, as well as those residing in Türkiye who have been recognized as refugees by the Turkish government, and who will play leading roles in Syria's reconstruction and peacebuilding efforts in the private, governmental, or educational sectors in the future.

 6. Fields of Study at Japanese Universities